Newly Registered Patients

 Patients registering with the Practice should be resident within the defined Inner Practice Area.[view larger map by clicking below]

-New patients registering with the Practice will be asked to complete a New Patient Form, if possible please complete and bring with you to the surgery or pop in and ask for a copy from the Reception Team.
+New patients registering with the Practice will be asked to complete a Medical Registration Form, if possible please complete and bring with you to the surgery or pop in and ask for a copy from the Reception Team.
 You do not need proof of ID to register with the practice, but if you would like to apply for Patient Access, which enables you to order your medication and book appointments online, you will need to provide us with ID.
 This should be photographic ID such as driving licence or passport AND a document to confirm your address, such as a utility bill, bank statement or rent book.

 You will be registered with the practice as a whole and will be assigned to the list of one of the partners.
 We prefer patients to see their Registered GP if they can when booking appointments as we believe this provides better continuity of care for patients.
 You may request an appointment with another GP if you wish.